Show All Answers

 Through the “Your Dollars, Your Neighborhood” program, police officer staffing will grow from an annual average of 345 officers in 2015 to 365 officers by 2022.
 This is a total increase of 20 police officers as a result of the Issue 9 funding.

-Financial data on the Issue 9 dashboard represents actual expenditures year-to-date for each of the program areas.
-For more information on the City’s budget and expenditures, visit our Dayton Open Data portal at daytonoh.opengov.com.
+Financial dashboards for each of the program areas depict available and committed budget along with year-to-date actual expenditures.
+For more information on the City’s budget and expenditures, visit our financial transparency portal, Dayton Open Data, at daytonoh.opengov.com.
 Budget and actual expenditures are updated monthly on Dayton Open Data.